gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 - Reciever plays a passive role in communication.
 Sender actively passing the information to the passive receiver.
 That don't happen in a real-world scenario.
 - It considers the continuous system as an extension to discrete and discrete on top of Binary data (dot and dash of telegraphy).

-Despite its criticism, Shannon paper along with Transistor invention in 1947 changed the course of history and brought Digital Era, that we are in.
+Despite its criticism, Shannon paper along with Transistor invention in 1947 changed the course of history and brought Digital Era that we are experiencing on daily basis.